TRON-Bioinformatics/k4neo/README.md

 In this example the following operations and annotations would be performed:

-* seq1 and seq3: All k-mers of the sequences would be searched in the index
+* seq1 and seq3: All k-mers of the sequences would be searched in the index (full-lenght search)

-* seq2: The k-mers in a window of +- 3bp around position 5 are searched in the index (CCG|TTG)
+* seq2: The k-mers in a window of +/- 3bp around position 5 are searched in the index (CCG|TTG)

-* seq4: The k-mers in a window of +- 5bp around position 6 are searched in the index (GGCAT|CATCG)
+* seq4: The k-mers in a window of +/- 5bp around position 6 are searched in the index (GGCAT|CATCG)

 ## Usage